espenhw/dubstep/README.md

 ## So what does it do?

 Dubstep is centered around datasets.
-A dataset has a reference to a data file (currently loaded as a classpath resource) and a database.
+A dataset has a reference to a data Source and a database.
-A database, in turn, knows how to connect and knows its dialect (e.g. H2 or PostgreSQL); in addition, it can optionally have a reference to a schema definition (again, currently a classpath resource).
+A database, in turn, knows how to connect and knows its dialect (e.g. H2 or PostgreSQL); in addition, it can optionally have a reference to a schema definition (again, a Source).

 ## Using Dubstep